Sanglorian/orcus/Orcus Classes and Powers - current.md

 > **Daily** **Attack** **19** (**Free Action**) ● **Arcane, Flux, Weapon**
 > **Self**
 > **Trigger** You make an attack after a charge.
-> **Effect** Whether or not you hit, you do an additional 2dW + Intelligence modifier [flux] damage and push them squares equal to your Constitution modifier.
+> **Effect** Whether or not you hit, you do an additional 3dW + Intelligence modifier [flux] damage and push them squares equal to your Constitution modifier.

 > #### Redirecting Flux
 > *You can read and alter the flow of magical energy.*
 > **Encounter** **Utility** **22** (**Counter Action**) ● **Arcane, Flux**
 > **Near** burst 10, one power
-> **Trigger** A creature uses a Near or Far power that targets you and/or an ally.
+> **Trigger** A creature uses a near or far power that targets you and/or an ally.
-> **Effect** Choose a number of creatures within the area of effect up to your Constitution modifier.
-Those creatures are no longer targets of the attack.
-Choose a number of enemies within Near burst 10.
-Those creatures are targets of the attack, even if they are not within the area of effect.
+> **Effect** Choose a creature within the area of effect.
+That creature is no longer a target of the attack.
+Choose an enemy within near burst 10 that is not already a target of the attack.
+That creature becomes a target of the attack, even if they are not within the area of effect.

 > #### Elemental Absorption
 > *You learn to suffuse your being with an element to such a degree that its presence heals you instead of harming you.*